Human Resources Laws: Everything You Need to Know

 Human Resources Laws

 The Department of Labor Wage & Hour Division administers the Fair Labor Standard Act (FLSA).
 This law establishes the federal minimum wage as $7.25.
 It also establishes standards for overtime pay and child labor.
 According to this law, overtime pay is 1.5 times the regular hourly rate.
-This law also classifies employees as either exempt and nonexempt.
-The Fair Labor Standard Act also establishes what work time employers need to pay, such as on-call, waiting, travel time, rest periods, and training/meetings.
+This law also classifies employees as either exempt or non-exempt.
+The Fair Labor Standard Act also establishes what work time employers need to pay, such as

 The Department of Labor administers the Family and Medical Leave Act.
 This act grants employees who have worked a minimum of 1,250 hours in the past year to take a job-protected and unpaid leave for family and medical reasons.
 This act is only applicable to employees who work at a company that employs at least 50 employees within 75 miles.
 During a family or medical leave, the employee is still entitled to receive continued group health insurance coverage.
 The terms and conditions must remain the same as before for the employee.